Edward FitzGerald, 7th Duke of Leinster: Marriages and issue

 The second wife was (Agnes) Raffaelle Van Neck (14 December 1902 – 28 December 1993, London), an American socialite, who was the former wife of Clare Van Neck and the only child of Robert Davidson Kennedy and his first wife, the former May Nutting.
 The Duke and Mrs Van Neck married in London on 1 December 1932; they divorced in 1946, after some years of living in Scotland, the duke saying, "She said she could not live with black-faced sheep and lochs, and I saw a certain amount of truth in that".

 The third wife was Jessie Wessel, a former actress and music-hall performer, known professionally as Denise Orme (1884–1960).
 She was the maternal grandmother of Prince Aga Khan IV.
 Born Jessie Smither, daughter of a bartender named Alfred Smither, she had become a music-hall performer and then married and divorced firstly Danish diplomat Theodor William Wessel, and secondly The 3rd Baron Churston; Leinster became her third husband on 11 March 1946.
 By this marriage, the duke acquired seven stepchildren, including Joan Yarde-Buller, known at that time (1936–49) as Princess Taj-ud-dawlah, mother of Prince Aga Khan IV (born 1936).

 The fourth wife was Vivien Irene Conner, a waitress (19 February 1920 - Brighton, Sussex, 1992), the former wife of George William Conner and a daughter of Thomas Felton.
 She and the duke married in 1965.
-By this marriage, the duke had a stepson, Tony Conner.

-The duke had an illegitimate son with Yvonne Denison Percy Probyn, later known as Yvonne FitzGerald, the daughter of Colonel J. Percy Probyn: Adrian Dighton Desmond FitzGerald, born in 1952, who married twice.
-His first wife was Colleen Theresa Cross, whom he married in 1972 and divorced in 1975; from this relationship, they had a daughter, Kirsty FitzGerald, born in 1973, who is the wife of Andrew Keetch.
-Adrian's second wife was Linda Jane Harris Clark, whom he married in 1982 and divorced in 1992.